aurilyc/Brunel-Project/README.md

 Example
 H1<-AL132709seq[168250:168176]
 ```
-These sequences correspond to the snoRNAs and their respective copies.
+These sequences correspond to all the hits found above the inclusion threshold of cmsearch.
 Knowing SNORD113/SNORD114 contain 9 and 31 copies a cmalign will search for similarity between the sequences, allowing to understand how this copies might differ from each other.

 ```R
 > H1